 Next pull out magazines and catalogues and start cutting.
 Anything that strikes you or aligns with your goals, paste it to your board.
 You can even make a digital board on Pinterest.

 Make sure the words you use are bold and clear.
 Your images should be colorful, memorable, and vivid.
 You’ll be looking at this a lot, so make sure you enjoy seeing it!

 There is no wrong way to make a vision board, just find images and words in magazines, and collage them together.
 If you want to make different boards for specific areas of your life (work, love, health, etc.) that is great.
 If you want to put it all on one board, that is fine too.

 The important thing is to put your board somewhere that you can look at it frequently.
 It doesn’t need to be in a secret place, but nobody is allowed to judge or criticize your vision.

-However you choose to celebrate the Winter Solstice and the 12 days of Yule, I hope it is restorative and kind.
-I'm sending all joy and smiles to you today this first day of Winter!
+And there you have it!
+I hope these ideas spark joy and begin the season of restoration.
+However you choose to celebrate the Winter Solstice and the 12 days of Yule, I’m sending joy and smiles to accompany you!